KRFOSS/kali-docs/arm/odroid-c2/index.md

 headless: kali-desktop-xfce
 metapackage: kali-linux-default
 status: build-scripts
-cpu:
+cpu: "Amlogic S905"
+cores: 4
-gpu:
+gpu: "Mali T450"
-ram:
+ram: DDR3
+ram-size: 2GB
-ethernet:
+ethernet: 1
+ethernet-speed: 1000
-wifi:
+wifi: no
-bluetooth:
+bluetooth: no
-usb3:
+usb3: no
-usb2:
+usb2: 4
-storage:
+storage: ["sdcard", "emmc"]
 ---

 The [ODROID-C2](https://wiki.odroid.com/odroid-c2/odroid-c2) has an Amlogic S905, Quad Core Cortex™-A53 (ARMv8 64-bit) processor with Triple Core Mali-450 GPU and 2GB DDR3 (32-bit / 912Mhz) of RAM.
 Kali Linux can run from either an external microSD card, or an eMMC module.